bioinformaticsdotca/Pathways_2019/Module4/module4_lab.md

 **Goal:** Analyze gene lists and somatic mutation data to identify biology that contributes to GBM and ovarian cancer.

-**Example 1: Pathway-based analysis of GBM genelist** Open up Cytoscape.
+**Example 1: Pathway-based analysis of GBM genelist**
+1. Open up Cytoscape.
+a.
 Go to Apps >Reactome FI>Reactome Pathways.
+b.
 Unfurl the “Signal Transduction” events, by clicking the triangle to the left of the event name, in the “Reactome” tab on the left.
+c.
 Click on “Signaling by EGFR” or your favourite pathway.
+d.
 Right-click on highlighted pathway name to display drop-down menu, select “Show Diagram” to display Signaling by EGFR pathway.
+e.
 Right-click on highlighted pathway name to display drop-down menu, select “Analyze Pathway Enrichment”
+f.
 Upload/Browse [GBM_genelist.txt](https://raw.githubusercontent.com/bioinformaticsdotca/HT-Biology_2017/master/GBM_genelist.txt) into Reactome Pathway Enrichment Analysis, and click “OK”.

 1. What are the most significant biological pathways when the FDR Filter is set to 0.05?
 Hint: Right-click on selected pathway in Table Panel, and click “View in Diagram”.
 Purple-coloured nodes reflect hits in the dataset.
 Right-click on highlighted nodes to invoke additional features.